-Last Friday, members of Congress narrowly avoided a government shutdown, agreeing to a budget resolution hours before a midnight deadline.
+Last Friday, members of Congress a government shutdown, agreeing to a budget resolution hours before a midnight deadline.
 It was the culmination of months of battles over spending cuts, sparked by legislators’ failure to pass a 2011 budget before the end of last year’s session.

 Rep. Randy Hultgren, R-Winfield, wants to make sure that never happens again.
 So he’s introduced a bill, his first, to hit legislators where it hurts: their own pocketbooks.

 House Resolution 1454, which Hultgren introduced last Friday, essentially says that if the members of Congress fail to pass a budget before the first day of the fiscal year, they don’t get paid.
 Legislators’ salaries would be placed into an escrow account, and would only be released once the budget and appropriations bills for that year are enacted.

 Furthermore, the bill would cut each senator and representative’s salary by 25 percent (by effectively denying them their fourth-quarter pay) if an appropriations bill is not passed before the first day of the new congressional session.

 Hultgren said passing a budget is "a core responsibility of Congress," and lamented legislators' failure to do so last year.